MassoniMacaroni/PSChamber/README.md

 =================

 * ADExpireUsers.ps1 \
-    -Disables password never expires for users and sets their password to change at next logon.
+    - Disables password never expires for users and sets their password to change at next logon.
 * BatExePOSH \
-    -Simple command to run powershell scripts via batch.
+    - Simple command to run powershell scripts via batch.
 * DeleteT1FoldersRemotely.ps1 \
-    -This script enables WinRM in order to remotely delete a multiple folders using wildcards.
+    - This script enables WinRM in order to remotely delete a multiple folders using wildcards.
 * SetEnglishAu.ps1 \
-    -Removes English US and forces English Au to the default language.
+    - Removes English US and forces English Au to the default language.